ANALYSIS-Marcos as Philippine president a boon for China, awkward for U.S.

 "Depending on how the bilateral relationship of the Philippines and the U.S. proceeds under BBM, renegotiating the mutual defence treaty remains an option," he said, using another nickname for Marcos.

-(Reporting by Tom Allard; additional reporting by Daphne Psaledakis in Washington; Editing by Nick Macfie)
+(Reporting by Tom Allard in Jakarta; additional reporting by Daphne Psaledakis in Washington; Editing by Nick Macfie)

 ((Tom.Allard@thomsonreuters.com; +628118718540;))